Affiliate links on Android Authority may earn us a commission. Learn more.

 Unlike ANC, passive noise cancellation doesn't use any special hardware or processing.

-ANC types: Feedforward, feedback, and hybrid
+Types of active noise-cancelling: Feedforward, feedback, and hybrid

 What is Feedforward ANC?